 So, where do you find a suitable spot to give them a chill?
 A spare refrigerator works well.
 A friend of mine said “Every gardener needs a spare refrigerator for their bulbs and beer.”
 After all, I live in Wisconsin.

 Those gardening in colder climates can sink the pot in a vacant part of the garden.
 Once the ground lightly freezes, mulch with evergreen boughs to make removing the pot easier.
 A gardening friend used to empty his prefab water feature for winter.
 He set the planted pots inside, mulched and covered the opening with a plywood board.
-The pots received the needed chill without freezing solid and it as was easy as lifting the plywood lid to remove the pots.
+The pots received the needed chill without freezing solid and it was as easy as lifting the plywood lid to remove the pots.

 You can also set the container in an unheated garage.
 Add a bit of insulation if needed to prevent the soil and bulbs from freezing.
 You can store them in a bag of mulch or potting mix, storage containers or other similar items that seem to accumulate in all our garages; these all work well.